obsidiansystems/ledger-app-nervos/README.md

 - Verify the public key obtained via `account bip44-addresses` command on the Ledger device
 - Obtain the public key for any arbitrary BIP44 derivation path

+Here's an example command that provide the first receiving address for the lock-arg `0x327a95bd57966e686ffe590c331cd37002e1c631`:

 ``` sh
 CKB> account extended-address --path "m/44'/309'/0'/0/1" --lock-arg 0x327a95bd57966e686ffe590c331cd37002e1c631